The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 Within the ECN, the SCA co-operates and (seeks to) share information according to the "Best Practices on Co-operation between EU National Competition Authorities in Merger Review" (adopted by the EU Merger Working Group, 8 November 2011), available on the SCA’s website.
 The ECN authorities exchange the existence of a notification and certain non-confidential information within its network.
 If it is beneficial for the handling of multi-jurisdictional cases, the parties are also urged to grant waivers regarding confidential information.

-The SCA’s decision to block a concentration can be appealed to the Patent and Market Court, whose judgement may be appealed to the Patent and Market Court of Appeal.
+The SCA’s decision to block a concentration can be appealed to the Patent and Market Court, whose judgment may be appealed to the Patent and Market Court of Appeal.

 If a decision is appealed to the Patent and Market Court, the court has six months to render a judgment from the date the case was lodged with the court.
 If the judgment from the Patent and Market Court is appealed to the Patent and Market Court of Appeal, that court has another three months to render a judgment calculated from the last day to appeal the judgment of the Patent and Market Court.